liuyifan22/Qwen2.5-VL-Batched/README.md

 # Qwen 2.5 VL Batched Implementation

+Having a headache for Qwen2.5-VL's non-batched implementation?

-A high-performance batched implementation of Qwen 2.5 Vision-Language model for efficient multi-image, multi-sample inference.
+We provide a high-performance batched implementation of Qwen 2.5 Vision-Language model for efficient multi-image, multi-sample inference.

 ## Overview